SaminSarker05/Burger-Mania/README.md

 # Burger-Mania
 2D game that allows players to move and collect/eat aliens with a burger.
-Game created with Swing using JFrame and JPanels to render sprites and score.
+Game created with Swing using JFrame and JPanels to render sprites and player score.